fvictorio/vee-validate-docs/src/templates/en/markdown/rules/syntax.md

 ## [Syntax](#syntax)

-The validation rules have a very simple syntax similar to [Laravel validation syntax](https://laravel.com/docs/5.4/validation).
+The validation rules have a simple syntax similar to [Laravel validation syntax](https://laravel.com/docs/5.4/validation).

 A validation expression is a string of a series of validators separated by a pipe `|`: